psas/camera-automation/README.md

 - Set a new password when prompted
 - Enable Camera when raspi-config comes up (blue background).
 Don't reboot when exiting.
 - Accept packages to be installed
-- Reboot when prompted to expand the filesystem
+- The picam will reboot one more time to complete filesystem expansion